sandeepkumar101/edi/edi/README.txt

 Browse to 'edi4j' directory and in first level lie 2 start scripts.
 On windows double click start.bat, on unix, linux, or macintosh OSX execute start.sh

-An example class which demonstrates usage is available: com/leewardsoft/edi4j/EDI4JExample.java

 Known Issues
 -------------------------------------